Walking May Be as Helpful as Resistance Training in Increasing Bone Mineral Density in Men

 About the Study

-The randomized trial included 143 men, aged 55-80 years.
+included 143 men, aged 55-80 years.
 The men were assigned to either one hour of resistance training (weight lifting) or 30 minutes of walking three times per week.
 The hip bone mineral density was tested on the men at the beginning of the trial and after 12 months of training.
 Researchers also measured other fitness elements, such as lean body mass (level of muscle tissue), fitness levels, and lower limb strength.
 After 12 months, both groups had increases in hip bone mineral density.
 There was no significant difference in bone density gains between the groups.
 However, resistance training was also associated with increases in:

 - Lean body mass